magento/devdocs/guides/v2.3/graphql/reference/customer.md

 ### Manage customers

-You can use these mutations to create a new customer or modify personal information for an existing customer.
+You can use customer mutations to create a new customer or modify personal information for an existing customer.
+See [manage customer address](#managecustomeraddress) to modify a customer's address.

 Attribute |  Data Type | Description
 --- | --- | ---